 Same day COVID-19 PCR Test – Beverly Hills, Los Angeles

-Our facility provides same day covid-19 PCR testing and results in Beverly Hills and the Los Angeles area.
+Our facility provides same day covid-19 PCR testing and results in Beverly Hills and the Los Angeles area at our testing sites.
 We have two drive thru locations as well as onsite testing with same day covid-19 PCR test results.
 We also offer 15 min rapid antigen testing.
 The Coronavirus outbreak is a serious health problem that the whole world is facing today.
 At My Concierge MD, we are offering multiple methods of Coronavirus testing so you and your loved ones can find out if you have been infected.

 Due to the high volume of calls and demand, we are requesting that you book online through here!

 Our facility is currently providing rapid COVID-19 antigen testing with results in 15 minutes as well as same day covid-19 test and rapid RT-PCR test with results.
 For same day COVID-19 RT-PCR results, please use our online portal to schedule here!
 We are also providing same day RT-PCR testing and NAAT testing over the weekends.

 What sets our COVID-19 testing facility apart?